-Given that discrete probability can be handled using the tools of continuous probability in this fashion, it is natural to inquire why not use pdf's in both the discrete and continuous case.
-The main reason is simplicity, pmf's and sums are usually simpler to handle and evaluate than pdf's and integrals.
+Given that discrete probability can be handled using the tools of continuous probability in this fashion, it is natural to inquire wheather pdf's should be used in both the discrete and continuous case.
+The main reason for not doing so is simplicity.
+Pmf's and sums are usually simpler to handle and evaluate than pdf's and integrals.
 Questions of existence and limits rarely arise, and the notation is simpler.
 In addition, the use of Dirac deltas assumes the theory of generalized functions in order to treat integrals involving Dirac deltas as if they were ordinary integrals, so additional mathematical machinery is required.
 As a result, this approach is rarely used in genuinely discrete problems.
 On the other hand, if one is dealing with a hybrid problem that has both discrete and continuous components, then this approach may make sense because it allows the use of a single probability function, a pdf, throughout.